MichelAtieno/Crops_Analysis/README.md

-Dashboard Interface for data analysis in Django
+# Dashboard Interface for data analysis in Django

-### This is a weather app that allows users search and view weather conditions of a place.
-Data is from a Restful API.
-Check the preview below

 ### This is a website where a data analyst can upload csv files, and the data is categorized and visualized as graphs.